vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 Low did not know or had doubt, though, <br>
 'bout Low's God's self and Low's grand scale.

-When Low’s self as a God will show, <br>
+When Low's self as a God will show, <br>
-then the face of Low will be God’s face, <br>
+then the face of Low will be God's face, <br>
-and Low will know and take God’s place. <br>
+and Low will know and take God's place. <br>
-All doubts will be banned by Low’s glow.
+All doubts will be banned by Low's glow.

 [...]

-Low says: "That night I saw my guest with an old dress, feet full of dirt.
+Low says: "That night I saw my guest <br>
+with an old dress, feet full of dirt. <br>
-He was full of shame, his soul hurt for his wrong acts, so he went to rest,"
+He was full of shame, his soul hurt <br>
+for his wrong acts, so he went to rest,"

-"With his head down, to the cold room.
+"With his head down, to the cold room. <br>
 That guest is you."
-I have to pay, may be for sins of the last day, so I closed my self in that tomb.
+I have to pay, <br>
+may be for sins of the last day, <br>
+so I closed my self in that tomb.

 [...]

-So I gave all my bags of coins
+So I gave all my bags of coins <br>
-to Low, but now I miss the gold that I used to watch, play and hold.
+to Low, but now I miss the gold <br>
+that I used to watch, play and hold. <br>
 Was it cause of my heart or loins.

+I hope I will be able to send <br>
+more gold to Low, cause I am glad <br>
+that Low gets what Low wants.
+I'm sad <br>
+cause I fear that this link could end.

+May Low help me love more and more <br>
+Low's feet on my head, and the yoke, <br>
+and the rope, help me not to choke. <br>
+May Low help me go back to shore.

 [...]